Allodaposuchus: Description

 Like many other Cretaceous crocodylomorphs, Allodaposuchus has a relatively small body size compared to living crocodylians.
 The largest known specimen of Allodaposuchus belongs to an individual that was probably around 3 m long.
+A.precedens has been estimated at 7 m (23 ft) long.
 Although the shape varies between species, in general Allodaposuchus has a short, flattened, and rounded skull.
 Allodaposuchus precedens has a brevirostrine or "short-snouted" skull with a snout about the same length as the skull table (the region of the skull behind the eye sockets) and A. subjuniperus has a mesorostrine or "middle-snouted" skull with a snout that is longer than the skull table.
 The main feature that distinguishes Allodaposuchus species from other related crocodylomorphs is the orientation of a groove at the back of the skull called the cranioquadrate passage; unlike the cranioquadrate passages of other crocodylomorphs, which are only visible at the back of the skull, the cranioquadrate passage of Allodaposuchus is visible when the skull is viewed from the side.